mac-n/BHI-missing-data/README.md

 #Step 5 onwards is for the imputation + classification LOOCV accuracy and time testing (results shown in Fig. 5 in paper)

-#MATLAB code for Figure 4 and 5 is also included.
+#MATLAB code for Figure 3 and 4 is  included.

+#an slight modification of the missForest method in R which allows for the specification of a test set to be imputed separately from the training set is also included

 ```